glotaran/pyglotaran/docs/source/introduction.rst

 Introduction
 ============

-Pyglotaran is python library for global target analysis.
-It is aimed to be user-friedly and provide state of the art global target analysis to researchers.
+Pyglotaran is a python library for global analysis of time-resolved spectroscopy data.
+It is designed to provide a state of the art modeling toolbox to researchers, in a user-friendly manner.

-It's features are:
+Its features are:

-* user-friendly modelling with a custom yml based modelling language
+* user-friendly modeling with a custom YAML (*.yml) based modeling language
-* parameter optimization varbiale projection and non-linear least-squares
+* parameter optimization using variable projection and non-linear least-squares algorithms
-* easily extendable modelling framework
+* easy to extend modeling framework
 * battle-hardened model and algorithms for fluorescence dynamics
-* build upon and fully integrated in the standart Python science stack (NumPy, SciPy, Jupyter)
+* build upon and fully integrated in the standard Python science stack (NumPy,  SciPy, Jupyter)

 A Note To Glotaran Users
 ------------------------

 Although closely related and developed in the same lab, pyglotaran is not a replacement for Glotaran - A GUI For TIMP.
-Pyglotaran only aimes to provide modelling and optimization algorithms.
+Pyglotaran only aims to provide the modeling and optimization framework and algorithms.
+It is of course possible to develop a new GUI which leverages the power of pyglotaran (contributions welcome).

-The 'user-interface' for pyglotaran is Jupyter Notebook.
-It is desinged to seamlessly integrate in this enviroment and be compatible with all major visualization and data analysis tools in the scientific python enviroment.
+The current 'user-interface' for pyglotaran is Jupyter Notebook.
+It is designed to seamlessly integrate in this environment and be compatible with all major visualization and data analysis tools in the scientific python environment.

-If you are a non-technical user, you should give this tools a try, there are numerous tutorials how to use them.
+If you are a non-technical user, you should give these tools a try, there are numerous tutorials how to use them.
 You don't need to really learn to program.
 If you can use e.g. Matlab or Mathematica, you can use Jupyter and Python.